yzziizzy/EACSMB/DEVELOPMENT.md

 * Configurable decal render order (road markings on top of roads on top of leaves).
 * HDR lighting and bloom.
 * Falling rain and snow.
+	* Make a special version of Emitter that only spawns in rage of the camera, but consistently.
 * Mipmapping in decals.